ilichkaya/laravel-restify/docs-v2/content/en/search/sorting.md

  ## Definition

-During index requests, usually we have to sort by specific attributes.
+During index requests, we usually have to sort them by some specific attributes.
 This requires the `$sort` configuration:

 ```php
 class PostRepository extends Repository